 CAS Water Governance: Frameworks and Negotiations

-- Analyse hydrodiplomacy and actors’ strategies and understand trends and functioning of water governance at the global level.
+- Analyse hydropolitics and actors’ strategies and understand trends and functioning of water governance at the global level

-- Provide tools to water professionals for the analysis of water policy issues and the management of the resource in the face of risk and uncertainty.
+- Provide tools to water professionals to analyse water policy issues and manage the resource in the face of risk and uncertainty

-- Develop work-related skills such as: ability to analyse international legal and institutional frameworks, and the related negotiations; ability to prevent and regulate water conflicts.
+- Develop work-related skills such as the ability to analyse international legal and institutional frameworks, the related negotiations, and the ability to prevent and regulate water conflicts

 - Develop a community of practice in the field of water governance

 - Implement strategies that consider both political and practical issues of water management.

 - Use tools to analyse and manage water policy issues in a changing environment (political, economic, environmental).